tefiros/cose-provenance/README.md

 # Reference Implementation of COSE Signatures for YANG Data Provenance

-This Java project provides a set of classes and methods to handle serilized YANG files, to generate signatures and verify them making use of the COSE (CBRO Object Signing and Ecryption) library.
+This Java project provides a set of classes and methods to handle serilized YANG files, to generate signatures and verify them making use of the COSE (CBOR Object Signing and Encryption) library.
 Signatures are enclosed within the serialized YANG data as elements, and can be verified to guarantee the integrity and authenticity of the data.

 ### 1. Project Structure